James Doty (physician): Research career

 Doty's past research interests have focused on the development of technologies using focused beams of radiation in conjunction with robotics and image-guidance techniques to treat solid tumors and other pathologies in the brain and spinal cord.
 He is recognized as an expert in stereotactic radiosurgery and complex and minimally invasive spine surgery.
 Additionally, he has multiple patents including a device for spine stabilization and an electrode for monitoring of brain activity.

-Following a sabbatical, Doty returned to Stanford University in 2007 and began collaborative research explorations into the neuroscience of compassion and altruism with Stanford colleagues.
+Doty served on Stanford's adjunct faculty for four years between 1997 and 2004.
+Following a sabbatical, he returned to Stanford University in 2007 and began collaborative research explorations into the neuroscience of compassion and altruism with Stanford colleagues.
 What had begun as an informal research initiative called "Project Compassion" was later formalized within the School of Medicine by then Dean Phil Pizzo as the Center for Compassion and Altruism Research and Education (CCARE).

 As Director of CCARE, Doty has collaborated on a number of research projects focused on compassion and altruism including the use of neuro-economic models to assess altruism, use of the CCARE-developed compassion cultivation training (CCT) in individuals and its effect, assessment of compassionate and altruistic judgment utilizing implanted brain electrodes and the use of optogenetic techniques to assess nurturing pathways in rodents.
 He also published on the influence of mindful meditation on surgical performance.

-He is on the advisory board to the Fogarty Institute of Innovation.
-Additionally, Doty is on the advisory board of a number of non-profit organizations including the Charter for Compassion of which he is Vice-Chair.
-He is the former Chairman of the Dalai Lama Foundation.
-He also writes a blog for the Huffington Post.
+He was on the advisory board to the Fogarty Institute of Innovation.
+Additionally, Doty was on the advisory board of a number of non-profit organizations including the Charter for Compassion, of whose advisory board he was vice-chair in 2016.
+He was the former Chairman of the Dalai Lama Foundation.
+Between 2012-2014, he used to write a blog on the now-closed HuffPost Contributor platform of the Huffington Post.